christingde/pmicplot/README.md

   -g, --get-data  get data from the target device, make sure the adb works
                   good and target device connected
   -p, --plot      draw a plot based on the data get from target device
+  -r, --run       run the script on the target to gather data

 Generally, you should first edit the config.ini file to meet your request.